andrepichardo/04-gif-expert-app/README.md

 # GifExpertApp

-A simple and friendly GIF Search Engine powered by GIPHY.
+A simple and friendly GIF Search Engine App powered by GIPHY.

 This project was developed and tested using React, TailwindCSS, Vite, Jest & React Testing Library.